 Z. H. Confair Memorial Highway

 The longest east-west Interstate in Pennsylvania, Interstate 80 was originally conceived as the Turnpike's Sharon to Stroudsburg Lateral Connection prior to the Interstate legislation being signed.
 The first proposed alignment was from the Delaware Water Gap to the Susquehanna River, and one map showed the terminus in Millersburg.
 Later, it was revised to be a parallel highway to the mainline Turnpike.
 On June 29, 1956, when the Interstate Act was passed, all planning was moved to the Department of Highways.
 The first spade of dirt to signal the beginning of construction was shoveled on March 19, 1959 near Corsica.
-However, the first segment of I-80 originally opened in 1953.
-It was in that year that the 2, 465-foot-long Delaware Water Gap Toll Bridge opened to traffic.
+However, the first segment of what would become I-80 originally opened on December 16, 1953 when the 2,465-foot-long Delaware Water Gap Toll Bridge opened to traffic.
 That event cost ran up a bill of $6,770 for Champaign, liquor, cigars, flowers, and six models.
 In light of the extravagance, a bi-state investigation took place in 1956 which brought a revamping of the Delaware River Joint Toll Bridge Commission.

 The first section to see construction was from Exit 308 to Exit 310 in 1959.
 That section opened in 1960, at the same time work began on the section from Exit 70 to Exit 78.
 In 1961, construction began from Exit 298 to Exit 308.
 In 1962, construction began from Exit 78 to Exit 86, Exit 210 to Exit 224, and the Jackson Township line to Exit 299, and that same year the section from Exit 305 to Exit 308 opened to traffic.
 In 1963, the sections from Exit 70 to Exit 81 and from Exit 298 to Exit 308 opened to traffic, while construction began on the following sections: Ohio state line to the Shenango River, Exit 224 to the School House Road overpass, and Exit 242 to the Luzerne County line.
-In 1964, the sections from Exit 81 to Exit 86 and Exit 210 to Exit 224 opened to traffic.
-The latter included the bridge spanning the Susquehanna River.
-That year construction began on numerous sections spanning the state: Shenango River to the PA 285 overpass, Wolf Creek to the Allegheny River, Exit 86 to the Stevenson Hill Road overpass, Exit 236 to Exit 242, Luzerne County line to Exit 273, Exit 274 to the Jackson Township line.
+In 1964, the sections from Exit 81 to Exit 86 and Exit 210 to Exit 224 opened to traffic, with the latter including the bridge spanning the Susquehanna River.
+That year construction began on numerous sections spanning the state: Shenango River to the PA 285 overpass, Wolf Creek to the Allegheny River, Exit 86 to the Stevenson Hill Road overpass, Exit 236 to Exit 242, Exit 274 to the Jackson Township line in Monroe County.

 In 1965, the sections from Exit 236 to Exit 242 and Exit 293 to Exit 298 opened while construction began on the sections from the PA 285 overpass to Wolf Creek, the weight stations at mile marker 57 to Exit 60, Exit 111 to the Graham Township line, Browns Run to just east of the Boggs Township line, School House Road overpass to Exit 236, and Exit 273 to Exit 274.
 In 1966, Interstate 80 opened from Exit 29 to Exit 42, Exit 242 to Exit 256, and Exit 273 to Exit 293.
 Construction began on the sections from the Allegheny River to the weight stations at mile marker 57, Exit 60 to Exit 64, Exit 97 to Exit 101, Graham Township line to the Deer Creek Road overpass, east of the Boggs Township line to Exit 161, and the White Deer Pike to Exit 210.
 In 1967, the sections from Exit 4 to Exit 29 which included the cloverleaf with Interstate 79, Exit 111 to Exit 123, Exit 224 to Exit 236, and Exit 256 to Exit 273 opened to traffic.
 In that same year, construction began on the sections from Exit 64 to Exit 70, Deer Creek Road overpass to the Graham Township line, Exit 161 to Exit 173, and Exit 178 to Exit 185.
 In 1968, the sections from the Ohio state line to Exit 4, Exit 42 to Exit 70, Exit 123 to Exit 133, and Exit 161 to Exit 173 opened to traffic.
 Also, construction began on the sections from Stevenson Hill Road overpass to Exit 97 and Exit 173 to Exit 178 that year.
 In 1969, the section from Exit 133 to Exit 161 opened to traffic and construction began on the sections from Exit 101 to Exit 111 and Exit 185 to White Deer Pike which signaled that Interstate 80 was either complete or under construction for its journey through the Commonwealth.